Chronic Rhinitis (cont.)

 Learn more about: Neo-Synephrine

 Decongestant sprays quickly reduce swelling of nasal tissues by shrinking the blood vessels.
-They improve breathing and drainage over the short-term.
-Unfortunately, if they are used for more than a few days they can become highly addictive (rhinitis medicamentosa).
+They improve breathing and drainage over the short-term, and their use should be limited to 3 to 5 days because of the potential for rebound addiction.
+If they are used for more than a few days they can become highly addictive (rhinitis medicamentosa).
 Long-term use can lead to serious damage.
-Therefore, their use should limited to only 3 to 7 days.

 Oral decongestants temporarily reduce swelling of sinus and nasal tissues leading to an improvement of breathing and a decrease in obstruction.
 They may also stimulate the heart and raise the blood pressure and should be avoided by patients who have high blood pressure, heart irregularities, glaucoma, thyroid problems, or difficulty in urination.
 The most common decongestant is pseudoephedrine (Sudafed).